netidx/netidx-book/src/examples/integration.md

 impl HwPub {
     pub async fn new(host: &str, current: f64) -> Result<HwPub> {
-        // load the site cluster config from the path in the
+        // load the site client config from the path in the
         // environment variable NETIDX_CFG, or from
-        // dirs::config_dir()/netidx/client.json if the environment
+        // the platform configuration directory's netidx/client.json if
-        // variable isn't specified, or from ~/.netidx.json if the
+        // the variable isn't specified, then from
-        // previous file isn't present.
+        // ~/.config/netidx/client.json.
 Note this uses the cross
         // platform dirs library, so yes, it does something reasonable
         // on windows.
         let cfg = Config::load_default()?;